perez987/Localizing-an-app-on-macOS-Ventura/README.md

 ### Prerequisites

 You must have Xcode installed, I have used version 14.1 but it should work in previous versions as long as you use swift version 5 or higher.
-How to know the version of swift installed?
+How to know swift version?
 From Terminal:

 ```bash
 /Users/yo > swift -version